 No. The driver must be listed on your policy.
 Even with permission, the insurance coverage might not apply if an unauthorized driver is involved in an accident.

-In the UK, the minimum legal requirement for vehicle insurance is third-party insurance, which covers damage caused to other people or property.
-Comprehensive insurance is optional but offers greater protection.
+In the UK, the minimum legal requirement for vehicle insurance is third-party Insurance, which covers damage caused to other people or property.
+Comprehensive Insurance is optional but offers excellent protection.

 Is it cheaper to insure more than one vehicle in the UK?

-Generally, insuring multiple vehicles can be cheaper with a multi-vehicle policy, but it depends on factors like the type of vehicles, the driver’s history, and risk factors.
+Generally, insuring multiple vehicles can be cheaper with a multi-vehicle policy, but it depends on factors like the type of vehicle, the driver’s history, and risk factors.